SheeNigami/timetable-scheduler/worksheets/weekly_report/weekly_report_1.md

 ## What have I done last week
 - maked group
 - icebreaker
-- decide on which problem to solve
+- decide which problem to solve
+- distribute workload
 - research abit on wireframes
-- github push and pull
+- decide libraries and packages to use
-- setup github
-- distribute workload

 ## What do I plan to do next week

--do more research on wireframes for data result viewer -start to design algorithms and api for backend
 - finalize project planning( workload, problems, datelines etc)
+- do more research on wireframes for data result viewer
+- setup node environment and database
+- setup github branches for simulaneous working for both teammates

 ## Additional Thoughts